 In many cases, tipped employees receive tips directly from the customers they serve.
 The employees then report their tips to the employer and to the appropriate governmental agencies.
 In other cases, however, tipped employees contribute to a “pool” where the tips are then split or disbursed amongst the other tipped employees.
 This is referred to as a “tip pool,” and can cause significant legal issues if not done correctly.

 Wisconsin and Illinois employers may require their tipped employees to contribute to a valid tip pool.
 The tip pool may only be required, however, for those employees who customarily and regularly receive tips.
-Some examples of this category of employee includes, but is not limited to, servers, waiters, bellhops, waitresses, countermen, busboys, service bartenders, barbacks, etc. It is imperative that employers exclude from the tip pool any employee who does not customarily and regularly receive tips.
-Some examples of this category of employee includes, but is not necessarily limited to, managers, supervisors, cooks, chefs, janitors, dishwashers, laundry room attendants, etc. An employer who includes an employee within the tip pool who does not customarily and regularly receive tips runs the grave risk of having its tip pool invalidated.
+Some examples of this category of employees include, but are not limited to, servers, waiters, bellhops, waitresses, countermen, busboys, service bartenders, barbacks, etc. It is imperative that employers exclude from the tip pool any employee who does not customarily and regularly receive tips.
+Some examples of this category of employees include, but are not necessarily limited to, managers, supervisors, cooks, chefs, janitors, dishwashers, laundry room attendants, etc. An employer who includes an employee within the tip pool who does not customarily and regularly receive tips runs the grave risk of having its tip pool invalidated.

 To further confuse matters, there are instances in which an employee performs dual roles; that is, he/she may perform the duties of a tipped employee during portions of his/her shift and at the same time perform duties of a non-tipped employee.
 In this situation, the employer may consider the employee a tipped employee for only those hours he/she spends working in the tipped occupation.
 The employer may take the tip credit for these hours worked.
 The employer also may take the tip credit where the tipped employee spends some time performing non-tipped activities such as cleaning, setting tables, making coffee, occasionally washing dishes or glasses.
 However, if the employee spends more than 20% of his/her time performing non-tipped work, no credit may be taken for the time spent performing those duties.